blaenk/blaenk.github.io/provider/notes/gdb.markdown

 [tutorial]: http://lldb.llvm.org/tutorial.html
 [LLDB equivalents]: http://lldb.llvm.org/lldb-gdb.html

-Remember that, when debugging, it's best if a program is built with a symbol table --- the list of memory addresses corresponding to the program's variables and lines of code --- by passing the `-g` parameter to gcc or clang.
+Remember that, when debugging, it's best if a program is built with a symbol table---the list of memory addresses corresponding to the program's variables and lines of code---by passing the `-g` parameter to gcc or clang.

 For an additional resource, RMS' own [tutorial][rms_tut] on GDB is available, as well as this [very good guide].